Clear source

 Aubusson tapestry woven in the Bonjour workshop.

-With its selvedge signed by the artist, no. 3/4.
+With its label signed by the artist, no. 3/4.

 Circa 1960.

-Classic cartoon in the artist's naturalist vein, specializing in enclosures, hedges and other riverbanks, populated with animals.
+Classic cartoon in the naturalist vein of the artist, specializing in enclosures, hedges and other riverbanks, animated with animals.